Use Okta MFA for Azure Active Directory

 Users can enter infinite sign-in loop

-End users can enter an infinite sign-in loop when Okta app-level sign-on policy is weaker than the Azure AD policy.
+End users can enter an infinite sign-in loop when the authentication policy is weaker than the Azure AD policy.
 This can happen in the following scenarios:

 Okta doesn’t prompt the user for MFA when accessing the app.
 However, Azure AD Conditional Access requires MFA and expects Okta to pass the completed MFA claim.
 Okta may still prompt for MFA if it’s configured at the org-level, but that MFA claim isn't passed to Azure AD.